 Actions that improve on-river production.
 How to fully maximize existing Program water to benefit target species?
 Clarification was asked for about what was meant by actions to improve on-river production.

-It was clarified that the question referred to germination suppression flows, in-channel disking and herbicide application, and in-channel MCA habitat along with river monitoring of LT and PP on-channel nesting (though we haven’t had any in the last few years).
+The Program established management actions that could lead to in-channel nesting including: germination suppression flows, in-channel disking and herbicide application, sediment augmentation, and in-channel MCA habitat.

+The Program’s ability to increase the number of nests/chicks is limited absent creation of new OCSW habitats, so Program management for on-channel nesting could provide an opportunity to increase number of nests and chicks.

 These actions will continue through the Extension as currently being implemented with LT and PP monitoring of on-channel nesting to increase from twice monthly to twice weekly if and when we have on-channel nesting.

+It is difficult to adaptively manage for on-channel least tern and piping plover nesting given the absence of nesting on sandbars.
+A member proposed two management options for the GC/TAC to consider: 1) the Program can adopt habitat indices with an expectation that improvements in indices may increase the likelihood of on-channel nesting, or 2) implement management actions in without indices and adaptively management once nesting is observed.

+Presently, no habitat indices for on-channel nesting have been established.

 Clarification was asked for about what was meant by “target species” as this question is different depending on the species of interest.